TungstnBallon/bachelor-thesis-template-latex/PARKING_LOT.md

     - Include
         - `BlockExecutorClass` defines the Blocktype this executor is for
         - `ConstructorClass` guarantees a constructor
+- Implementation:
+    - polarsExpessions:
+        - mention that pl.col and pl.lit are the most used ones and what they do
 - Evaluation:
     - Limitations:
         - could not integrate bach-napi-test into the monorepo